 Facilitators Circle came into being to provide one trained facilitator per table at dinner gatherings.
 How do we help strangers from different backgrounds enter into meaningful. transforming conversations.
 Bonnie Dowdy shares her extensive knowledge and experience in monthly 2.5 hour trainings and in two retreats per year.
 She particularly focuses on how we use the CTTT touchstones to draw everyone into deep and meaningful places of being together.
 How do we encourage folks to leave in different and more open place than when they began our gathering?

-Hayat Bain has been on fire about Coming To The Table since the Fall of 2016.
+Hayat Bain has been on fire about Coming To The Table - RVA (an affiliate of Coming To The Table - national) since the Fall of 2016.
 After the first CTTT-RVA dinner gathering she attended, she volunteered to facilitate conversations from the next meeting onward.
 Hayat is now co-convener of the chapter's 3rd Tuesday Family Gathering and a member of CTTT-RVA’s Leaders and Facilitators Circles.
 In 2017, she initiated a 6-month CTTT-RVA Healing Circle.
 Hayat is currently supporting CTTT-RVA in the areas of communications, outreach, hospitality, event planning, and coordination.